 - Programs: Programs have been designed specifically for low-income community solar, towards the goal of low-income participation and benefit.
 Colorado Energy Office deployed a dedicated low-income community solar program aimed at reducing low-income energy burden, and New York (NYSERDA) has proposed a program under which the state entity will serve as an intermediary purchaser of community solar and allocate capacity to low-income customers

-Learn more about opportunities, challenges, and statewide best practices for low-income community solar programs here.
+For a brief overview of opportunities, challenges, and statewide best practices for low-income community solar programs, click here.